 The European Union Center brings together faculty and students from diverse disciplines across campus to promote the study of the EU and transatlantic relations, Europe, and the peoples and languages within it, making it one of the most comprehensive EU centers in the US.
 The EUC is privileged to work with Center-affiliated faculty, many of whom are internationally-renowned experts in their fields, and many have earned recognition for their teaching.
 In different ways, the EUC has supported faculty at the U of I, as well as other institutions of higher education.
 Every year the EUC supports course development and scholarship through projects written into its grants, and it also is proud to offer different annual calls for small grants.
-The EUC also contributes to faculty development through its support for professional development in language instruction, as well as occasional unique initiatives such as its March 2020 workshop on virtual exchange (for more information on this particular event, please write to Jonathan Larson at firstname.lastname@example.org).
+The EUC also contributes to faculty development through its support for professional development in language instruction, as well as occasional unique initiatives such as its March 2020 workshop on virtual exchange (for more information on this particular event, please write to the EUC at firstname.lastname@example.org).

 For a list of faculty funding opportunities sponsored by the EUC through Title VI, please see here.
 Recent funding opportunities have included grants for course development, research assistance, and travel for faculty at the U of I and at community colleges and Minority-Serving Institutions in the Midwest.